 - In the interests of transparency, associations or societies accepted as a supplement sponsor must publish in the supplement a web address where readers can access a list of the companies that are members of the association and/or a list of companies that fund or support the association.

-- The supplement agreement and all financial matters will be managed by the Commercial Manager of the MJA.
+- The supplement agreement and all financial matters will be managed by the Head of Publishing Operations.

 - A schedule will be created and a publishing date agreed to before any work is commenced on the supplement.